How To Identify And Write Service-Specific Landing Pages That Convert

 After finding your precious keywords, all you have to do is just stuff them in your landing page and your conversion rates will skyrocket, right?
 Wrong.
 Like most things in life, balance is key.
 The main reason for avoiding keyword stuffing is because search engines have learned to recognize this and will penalize websites rather than boost their ranking.
 Once you have a solid idea on your landing page topics and keywords, it’s important to put just as much effort into creating quality content so as to see any results for conversion.
 Think of your keywords as a complement to your polished content that’s there to strengthen it; don’t diminish it with an abundance of search terms.

 Rather than sticking to a strict keyword density of 2% to 5%, just do what feels natural.
-It can be limiting to stick to a certain metric when in fact all your landing page content will be different and the amount of keywords being used will adjust to flow properly with the page content.
+It can be limiting to stick to a certain metric when in fact all your landing page content will be different and the number of keywords being used will adjust to flow properly with the page content.
 Some pages will have more words than others, thus needing more keywords.
 Avoid mentioning a keyword where it feels forced or unnecessary.

 Use Cake Layering Methods and Bullet Points